-If the social work staff determines that emergency assistance is needed, and the client meets the criteria, the social work staff will discuss the use of the Vulnerable Elder Protection Team (VEPT) with the supervisors and deputy director or designee.
+If the social worker (or social work supervisor) determines that emergency assistance is needed, and the client meets the criteria, the social worker (or social work supervisor) will discuss the use of the Vulnerable Elder Protection Team (VEPT) with supervisors and deputy director or designee.
 To meet the criteria for VEPT,

-- the client must be concerned about his/her immediate safety and/or - the social work staff must believe that the client will benefit from a medical or forensic evaluation, and - the client is willing to be transported to New York- Presbyterian/Weill Cornell Medical Center (NYP-WCMC).
+- the client must be concerned about his/her immediate safety and/or - the social worker (or social work supervisor) must believe that the client will benefit from a medical or forensic evaluation, and - the client is willing to be transported to New York- Presbyterian/Weill Cornell Medical Center (NYP-WCMC).